folio-org/mod-reservoir/README.md

 ```
 (this will only work if Okapi is proxying here)

-The OAI server up to 1000 identifiers/records at a time.
+The OAI server delivers 1000 identifiers/records at a time.
 This limit can be
 increased with query parameter `limit`.
 The service returns resumption token
 until the full set is retrieved.